Vicky-Apo/graphql/DEPLOYMENT.md

 ### What It Does
 - Automatically tests, builds, and deploys on every push
 - Runs security scans and health checks
-- Deploys to Netlify CDN globally
+- Deploys to GitHub Pages (free, unlimited)
 - Completes in ~38 seconds

 ### How to Use